sohanHajra/FIN-556-group-1-project/README.md

 ### Merging of IEX and Nasdaq USO Data

-Using the `TextTickReader` from Strategy Studio, specifically the 'DepthUpdateByPrice' format, we merged IEX and Nasdaq data for USO in order to have a combined ledger for market conditions, tick by tick.
-For the sake of simplicity, this was done through merging in order of 'SOURCE_TIME', the time the event was created by the exchange.
+Using the `TextTickReader` from Strategy Studio, specifically the `DepthUpdateByPrice` format, we merged IEX and Nasdaq data for USO in order to have a combined ledger for market conditions, tick by tick.
+For the sake of simplicity, this was done through merging in order of `SOURCE_TIME`, the time the event was created by the exchange.
 The added latency beyond this time is explored further in a later stage.

 #### Technical Notes for those that are inclined